NicholasSebastian/HandalCargo-v5/README.md

 #### Top Priority Issues

-- Air Cargo and Sea Freight 'add' forms not calculating marking values properly.
-- Inserting marking values fail due to a foreign key constraint; marking values 'marking' field should select from 'customermarkings'.
-- Inserting item values in customers fail due to foreign key constraint.
+- Customer form has problems with the 'status' switch component returning null.

+#### Mid Priority Issues

 - Prevent new Marking Table and Item Table entries from being added with empty values.

-#### Mid Priority Issues

 - In-Form tables such as marking tables and item tables should have a max height and scroll.

 #### Low Priority Issues